cadulceus/yeet_wars/README.md

 NOPE      = 14    # No operation (no arguments)
 YEETCALL  = 15    # System call (no arguments), arguments are passed to yeetcall via the XD and DX registers.
 XD identifies the syscall number, while DX is the optional argument
 ```
+Note that for any MOV-like instructions (YEET, YOINK, SUB, etc.) with an immediate as the src is an implicit movb, with the exception of register direct
 These values are encoded in the instruction as the a_number or b_number
 ```
 XD_REGISTER = 0